Rubinet Faucets Review & Rating Updated: 04/01/18

 The company website has been recently updated to a responsive structure that works equally well on large screen desktop monitors and small screen smartphones.
 But, it lacks an adequate search feature and is missing what we view as essential information about the company and its products.

 The search feature is limited to searching by model number and produces a set of images of all of the variations of that model number.
 This is useful only after you have made a selection of a basic model.
-There is no feature that allows for a word search, so searching on a collection name, like "Seven", or on a common term such as "warranty" produces no results.
+No feature allows for a word search, so searching on a collection name, like "Seven", or on a common term such as "warranty" produces no results.
 The search algorithm is, taking up to 30 seconds to product search results which in computer time is an eternity.

 On the old website, there was a three-sentence description of the company but no history or background to speak of.
 On the new site, the description has been expanded to four sentences — still not adequate.
 Product images provide only a single 3/4 view.
-Multiple images, or, better yet, a 360° viewing feature such as is used by In2aqua and MR Direct for its Sir faucets, that allows the mouse to rotate the faucet to any viewing angle, are invaluable in fully visualizing the faucet.
+Multiple images, or, better yet, a 360° viewing feature such as is used by faucets, that allows the mouse to rotate the faucet to any viewing angle, are invaluable in fully visualizing the faucet.

 Faucets are displayed with a chart of the 22 standard finishes available, one chart for the base finish and one for any accent finishes available.
 Clicking on one of the base finishes displays the faucet in that finish.
 Clicking on an accent color shows that accent on the faucet.
-A very nice feature that really helps visualization of the finished product.
+A very nice feature that helps visualization of the finished product.

 Below the faucet image, under the label "Resources" are links labeled "INSTALLATION INSTRUCTION" and "SPEC SHEET".
 The Rubinet "SPEC SHEET" link displays a .pdf document that is nothing more than a color image of the faucet and a measured drawing — useful in determining whether a faucet will fit your sink.
 But, otherwise, no specifications.